meefik/meefik.github.io/_posts/2015-02-01-linuxdeploy-run-image.md

 ---
 layout: post
-title: Запуск любого GNU/Linux дистрибутива из образа
+title: Run any Linux distribution on Android from an image
-date: 2015-02-01 00:30:00 +0300
+date: 2015-02-01 12:00:00 +0000
-categories: [linuxdeploy]
+categories: [android, linuxdeploy]
 comments: true
 ---